-It's hard to turn your nose up at the perfume of a scented candle, the scent of newly-mown grass, or the smell of a freshly baked cake in the kitchen.
-Filling your home with nice smells gives your nose something to enjoy, and you'll find that it lifts your spirits and boosts your mood.
-This spring, spritz a fresh-smelling room spray with the scent of seasonal flowers, made by hand at home.
-Read on to find out how to make your own.
+It's hard to turn your nose up at the perfume of a scented candle, the scent of newly-mown grass or the smell of a freshly baked cake in the kitchen.
+Filling your home with delicious smells gives your nose something to enjoy, and you'll find that it lifts your spirits and boosts your mood.
+This spring, spritz a fresh-smelling room spray with the scent of seasonal flowers, made by yourself at home.
+Read on to find out how to make it.

 You will need